stantonwjones/nails-boilerplate/README.md

 This framework is designed to provide a lightweight, configurable MVC backend for node developers.
-With minimal dependencies, Nails offers a greater syntactical familiarity than php alongside the creative freedom of bleeding edge solutions like Rails and Django.
+With minimal dependencies, Nails offers a greater syntactical familiarity than php alongside the creative freedom of well developed server framework solutions like Rails and Django.

 This boilerplate offers the basic necessities to get your MVC site off the ground.
 The modules used in Nails Boilerplate can be easily extended to produce the custom